Towards Predicting Any Human Trajectory In Context: Appendix

+\textbf{Effectiveness of the PG-STES.} We compare our PG-STES with in-context sample selection strategies from other computer vision fields in~\Cref{tab:prompt-selection}.
+The results confirm that our selection strategy achieves the best performance on the trajectory prediction task.

-\textbf{Effectiveness of the STES.} ~\Cref{fig:ablation-icl-training-additional} demonstrates the impact of integrating our STES into in-context learning on the WildTrack SDD, JRDB, and JRDB-Image datasets.
-The inclusion of in-context examples consistently improves accuracy across all datasets, underscoring the effectiveness of training with STES in efficiently enhancing the model’s ICL capability.
-Furthermore, as shown in~\Cref{fig:ablation-icl-training-additional}, we validate the effectiveness of STES with a larger number of examples.
-While training with STES continues to yield improvements as the number of examples increases across different datasets, the accuracy gains tend to saturate beyond a certain point.
+\textbf{Effectiveness of the STES.} ~\Cref{fig:ablation-icl-training-supp} demonstrates the impact of integrating our STES into ICL on the WildTrack SDD, JRDB-World, and JRDB-Image datasets.
+The inclusion of in-context examples consistently improves accuracy across all datasets, underscoring the effectiveness of STES in efficiently enhancing the model’s ICL capability.
+Furthermore, as shown in~\Cref{fig:ablation-icl-training-large}, we validate the effectiveness of STES with a larger number of examples.
+While STES continues to yield improvements as the number of examples increases across different datasets, the accuracy gains tend to saturate beyond a certain point.

 \textbf{Effect of Pool Size.} We next investigate the impact of varying the size of the in-context pool.
 As shown in \Cref{fig:ablation-effect-of-pool-size}, experiments on MotSynth reveal that increasing the number of examples in the in-context pool leads to improved performance.
 TrajICL consistently outperforms all fine-tuning methods on MotSynth.
 On the other hand, for JTA, when the in-context pool is small, TrajICL surpasses the fine-tuning methods by effectively preventing overfitting, as it does not require additional parameter updates.
 However, as the pool size increases, full fine-tuning begins to achieve better results on JTA.